mpv-player/mpv/DOCS/man/options.rst

     file.
 This uses timeline/EDL support internally.
 Note that this won't work for ordered chapter files.

-    This option is interpreted at program start, and doesn't affect for example files or playlists loaded with the ``loadfile`` or ``loadlist`` commands.

 ``--no-resume-playback``
     Do not restore playback position from the ``watch_later`` configuration subdirectory (usually ``~/.config/mpv/watch_later/``).